chrisns/talks/LoftLabsMultitenancyCosts.md

 ![bg contain](images/loftlabs_multitenancy_costs/12-13083.svg)

 <!--
-This is the first of my three demos today, because Daniele and Salman who did the previous two talks thought it'd be funny if I demoed all the hard stuff.
+This is the first of my three demos today, because Daniele and Salman who did the previous two talks thought it'd be really funny if I demoed all the hard stuff.
 So join me in prayers to the demo gods while I try not to mess this up.